mitsuhamiyamizu477/HunyuanVideoGP/README.md

 ## News
-* 03/06/2025: Version 6.0: Support for HunyanVideo Image to Video with Fast generation, Low VRAM (up to 12s video) and Lora support
+* 03/06/2025: Version 6.0: Support for HunyanVideo Image to Video with Fast generation, Low VRAM (up to 12s video) and Lora support\
+          You need to do a **pip install -r requirements.txt** if you had already installed the app
 * 02/27/2025: Version 5.1: Added Loras Preset to easily store and share combinations of loras and their multipliers
 * 02/25/2025: Version 5.0: **Out Of this World Release by DeepBeepMeep that lands only in HunyuanVideo GP: VRAM laws have been broken as VRAM consumption has been divided by 3 and 20%-50% faster at no quality loss !**